-Oral Examination.
 The program of study will be used by the comprehensive examination committee to generate relevant and individualized questions to ask during the oral examination.
-Questions will span all coursework and student-indicated research domains (those of personal interest to the student and relevant to their career trajectory).
+Questions will span all coursework and student-indicated research domains (those of personal interest to you and relevant to your career trajectory).
 These questions will be posed during the oral examination.
 The oral examination will last two hours and is not open to the public.
 The meeting consists solely of questions from the 4 committee members.
 The defense is successful if a majority of the committee members vote to pass it (as Satisfactory).
-If you receive a grade of Unsatisfactory (i.e., fail) an examination, it may be repeated on the recommendation of the degree program after 90 days, but it may not be taken more than 3 times (within the three year time limit, each time after the lapse of 90 days).
+If you receive a grade of Unsatisfactory (i.e., fail) an examination, it may be repeated on the recommendation of the degree program after 90 days, but it may not be taken more than 3 times (within the three-year time limit, each time after the lapse of 90 days).
 Upon successful (Satisfactory) passing of the examination, you will be considered a doctoral candidate and can proceed with developing a dissertation proposal.
-See https://policy.ku.edu/graduate-studies/doctoral-candidacy for information on enrollment in course credit post-comprehensive exam.
+See the Doctoral Candidacy Policy for information on enrollment in course credit post-comprehensive exam.